 FreshIQ™: Making compliance simpler

-By including updated nutritional data, the new labeling law is aimed at helping consumers make wiser and more-informed food choices.
+By including updated nutritional data, the new nutrition fact label changes are aimed at helping consumers make wiser and more-informed food choices.
 For food vendors, it means additional work and effort to make sure the foods they offer have labels that meet these regulations.
 Failure to meet the January deadline can mean fines and other penalties, resulting in a loss of revenue and an interruption of your business operations.

 Depending on the number of varieties of food products your establishment sells, the task of updating labels – without errors or omissions – can certainly seem overwhelming.
 Fortunately, if you currently use ADC’s FreshIQ™ platform there’s no need to worry.
 ADC’s most recent software update to 6.54 includes all the new labeling requirements, so your business can continue to operate without a hitch – and without fear of being out of compliance with the new law.